Skip to main content

 Sue Hrasky Doctoral Scholarship, Financial Reporting and Business Communication Research Unit April 2015

-My research takes an interdisciplinary and interpretive approach to audit and financial reporting.
-In particular, I apply sociological and philosophical concepts to study the behavior and experiences of individuals and firms in the accounting and auditing professions.
-I apply concepts popularized by the sociologist Erving Goffman, such as impression management and strategic framing, to organizational contexts, such as the behavior of accounting firms in their annual reviews and in their responses to the scrutiny emanating from public and regulatory inquiries.
-For instance, building on prior sociological and organizational work, I devised a typology of impression management strategies that accounting firms use when defending against public scrutiny.
-I am also interested in the nature, origin and influence of institutional logics on large and small accounting firms, and in how these institutional logics (e.g., the professional and commercial logics, amongst others) affect and are affected by the individuals that comprise these firms, as well as the role of Stoic philosophy and image repair as it pertains to accounting.
-Much of my research has achieved not only academic impact via publication in leading international journals, but has also attained practitioner impact through publication on websites such as the Council of Business and Society.
+My research uses an interdisciplinary and interpretive approach to better understand accounting.
+In particular, I apply sociological and philosophical concepts to study the experiences and behavior of individuals and firms in the accounting and auditing professions.
+For example, I mobilize concepts popularized by the sociologist Erving Goffman, such as impression management and strategic framing, to study the behavior of accounting firms in their annual reviews and in their responses to the scrutiny emanating from public and regulatory inquiries.
+I am also interested in the nature, origin and influence of institutional logics on large and small accounting firms, and in how these institutional logics (e.g., the professional and commercial logics, amongst others) affect and are affected by the individuals that comprise these firms.
+I have also used concepts such as Stoic philosophy and image repair to understand various organizational contexts.
+My research has achieved not only academic impact via publication in leading international journals, but also practitioner impact via publication in outlets such as Accountancy Ireland, Accounting Café, and the Council of Business and Society.